 Remy Wang

-I’m a research fellow at Simons Institute @ UC Berkeley (and recent graduate of UWDB and PLSE).
+I’m an Assistant Professor at UCLA.
 I optimize modern data systems with advanced techniques from programming languages and databases.
-I will start as an Assistant Professor at UCLA in 2024.
 If you want to join my lab, please read this before contacting me.
+I’m very lucky to work with many brilliant students:

 [SIGMOD’23] SIGMOD Research Highlight Award We propose free join, a new join algorithm unifying and generalizing traditional binary joins with worst-case optimal joins.
 Free join brings the best of both worlds, and outperforms both binary join and WCOJ in practice.